 They have a variety of generators and writing exercises.

 From a plot generator to a rhyming dictionary to character creation exercises to “what if?” scenarios.

 Anything you could need to start writing now.
 Just pick a generator or exercise and write!

 I’m personally a fan of the first-line generator and random plot generator.
 I’ve written a couple of poems with the first-line generator, which has been particularly helpful this NaPoWriMo.

 To generate a prompt, pick between 5 genres (drama, fantasy, mystery, romance, and sci-fi), or click the random button if you can’t decide.

-The prompt includes a protagonist, secondary character, and a plot (which includes trope/sub-genre, a setting, a sort-of call-to-action or kick-off, and two extra bits to further flesh out the world and characters.)
+The prompt includes a protagonist, a secondary character, and a plot (which includes a trope/sub-genre, a setting, a sort-of call-to-action or kick-off, and two extra bits to further flesh out the world and characters.)